Animal Style Burger Fries (Copycat In-N-Out)

 - Frozen fries – use your favorite frozen French fries and season them with a little olive oil (to help them crisp), and seasoning salt.
 We don’t recommend using curly fries, waffle fries, steak cut fries, or wedge fries.

-- Caramelized onions – sweet or yellow onions cooked in butter and oil (butter = flavor; oil = higher smoke point), a little water to deglaze the pan and help the caramelize faster, and salt.
+- Caramelized onions – sweet or yellow onions cooked in butter, a little water to deglaze the pan and help the caramelize faster, and salt.

-- Burger patties – while not a traditional topping on In-N-Out animal fries, you can order animal style burgers from there, so we think cooked burger patties make an excellent topping for our version of these fries.
+- Burger patties – while not a traditional topping on In-N-Out animal fries, you can order an animal style burger from there.
+So we think cooked beef burger patties make an excellent topping for our recipe copycat version of these fries.
 If you don’t eat beef, feel free to substitute your preferred choice of patty or skip entirely.

 - American cheese – if you want these fries to taste as close to the original as possible, you have to use American cheese.
 Cheddar cheese would also taste good, however.